Laser Melasma treatment in Edmonton

 Dr. Kamal is often asked if treating melasma is painful.
 In truth, not all of the treatments are painless, but the pain that does exist is very short-lived, usually seconds, and is bearable.
 Many of the treatments, though, are completely painless.

-Most importantly for anyone in the Edmonton, Alberta, area is to know that Dr. Kamal and can help.
+Most importantly for anyone in the Edmonton, Alberta, area is to know that Dr. Kamal can help.
 Often in just weeks, he can reduce or eliminate the appearance of melasma on the face, neck, and elsewhere.

-The difference between melasma and hyperpigmentation
+The difference between melasma and hyperpigmentation for Laser Melasma treatment in Edmonton

-Hyperpigmentation is broad term for any skin condition where the skin has darker coloration in some areas versus others.
+Hyperpigmentation is a broad term for any skin condition where the skin has darker coloration in some areas versus others.
 It’s often exacerbated by the sun and exposure to UV rays.
 These spots are known colloquially as sun spots, age spots, or even freckles.

 Melasma is a bit different.
-This is a form of hyperpigmentation that is also made worse by UV rays, but is usually also affected by hormonal changes.
+This is a form of hyperpigmentation that is also made worse by UV rays but is usually also affected by hormonal changes.
 For this reason, it’s seen most often in women, particularly those with darker skin tones.
 Pregnancy, oral contraceptive use, and even puberty can cause melasma to appear.

-This can all make melasma harder to treat, since it’s affected by hormones.
+This can all make melasma harder to treat since it’s affected by hormones.

 Melasma isn’t something that can be easily treated without professional help.
 Lightening creams are simply not powerful enough to affect hormonally caused skin color changes.